 Riding is so much fun, and it’s no wonder that many start by looking at 50cc options.
 They can fall into the gray area in some places with licensing, and they tend to be the most affordable transportation options.
 That said, how fast are 50cc engines?!
 How much zip can you expect?

-50cc engines are expected to reach a maximum speed of 30 miles per hour (mph) if restricted.
+50cc engines have a top speed of 30 miles per hour (mph) if restricted.
 If unrestricted, 50cc engines have been reported to reach up to 43 mph without additional modifications.

 What does 50cc mean?

 To explain it in simple terms, CC is short for the measuring unit cubic centimeters.
 The cubic centimeter measures the capacity of the engine to burn air and fuel to create horsepower.
 Put simply, it is the volume of air and fuel that the engine burns to generate power.

 The technical terminology for this capacity is engine displacement.
 An engine with high displacement can burn higher volumes of energy and thus generate higher power.
 So, if we interpret the label 50cc engine, we can say that the engine can burn 50 cubic centimeters of air and fuel to generate power.

 When we are talking scooters, sometimes scooters with an engine size of 50cc will be called a moped.
 It’s not truly a moped, but you’ll hear the term thrown around with them.

 How fast is a 50cc two-stroke vs a four-stroke in mph?

 Whether an engine is a two-stroke or a four-stroke matters when we are talking the speed of what a 50cc can produce.
 The quick answer is that four-strokes are more fuel efficient, but when we’re talking power, you’ll find more of it in the two-stroke.

 A 50cc 2-stroke engine has 5-7 horsepower which translates to speeds in the 40-50 miles per hour range.
 A four-stroke engine has 3-5 horsepower and translates to speeds in the 35-43 miles per hour.